 Non-economic damages refer to compensation for personal, non-monetary losses such as pain and suffering, emotional distress, loss of life’s enjoyment, loss of consortium, and permanent disability or disfigurement.

-The purpose of economic and non-economic damages is to compensate victims for all the ways that an accident has negatively affected them.
-Damages should compensate you both for your losses from the initial accident, such as medical treatment and time out of work, and for future losses, including continued medical treatments like physical therapy or additional surgeries and lost employment opportunities.
+Economic and non-economic damages aim to compensate victims for how an accident has negatively affected them.
+Damages should compensate you both for your losses from the initial accident, such as medical treatment and time out of work and for future losses, including continued medical treatments like physical therapy or additional surgeries and lost employment opportunities.

 What to do to Protect Yourself and Your Case

-- Reporting the accident to the property’s owner or manager, depending on whether it’s a home or place of business.
+- Reporting the accident to the property’s owner or manager, depending on whether it’s a home or a place of business.
 A business will likely require you to fill out an incident report.
-Make sure to include all specific details about what happened, including how the accident occurred and the injury you sustained.
+Ensure to include all specific details about what happened, including how the accident occurred and your injury.
 Also, if necessary, call local law enforcement to file a police report.